isomerpages/moe-rivervalleyhigh/_our-curriculum/Balanced Education/Cognitive Interest Development.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="Learning Symposium at RVHS" src="/images/Learning_Symposium_Exhibition_at_the_School_Hall.jpeg">
 </div>
-<p>RVHS' Cognitive-Interest Development Curriculum (CIDC) is designed based
+<p>River Valley High School's Cognitive-Interest Development Curriculum (CIDC)
-on the Attitude, Skills, Knowledge learning culture and is implemented with the Teaching for Understanding (TfU) framework from the Harvard Graduate School of Education.
-In maintaining RVHS' high level of performance in scholarly pursuits, students develop their cognitive capabilities in an environment that is intellectually stimulating, authentic and challenging to stretch every student to the fullest potential, especially in the acquisition and application of critical and creative thinking.
-With a firm foundation in 21st century competencies and development pathways to higher levels of achievement offered by the academies and competititve platforms, students experience a robust academic curriculum that push them to the limits.</p>
-<h4>Attitude, Skills, Knowledge</h4>
+seeks to develop students holistically and equip all of them with important "Attitude, Skills and Knowledge" (ASK) through authentic learning experiences.</p>
-<p>Students are given opportunities to develop the right attitude when confronted
+<p>Students are given the opportunity to develop good habits of mind which
-with problems with no immediate answers.
-They also acquire critical thinking skills that help them to solve complex problems and be more prepared for future challenges.
-Our students learn not just to acquire knowledge, but also to construct knowledge by showing a thoughtful understanding of the connections between various disciplines, and an ability to transfer their learning to address similar problems beyond the classroom.&nbsp;</p>
-<h4>Teaching for Understanding</h4>
-<p>The TfU framework keeps the focus of educational practice on developing
+means behaving intelligently when confronted with problems with no immediate answers (Art Costa, 2000).
+Students will also acquire critical, adaptive and inventive thinking skills that are crucial in the 21st Century.
+Students will move progressively from being a novice thinker to an advanced thinker.</p>
+<p>In addition, students learn not just to acquire knowledge, but to also
+construct knowledge.
+In constructing knowledge, students must show a thoughtful understanding of the connections and relationships between various disciplines.
+They must also show an ability to apply their learning to address problems that they are likely to encounter in life beyond the classroom.&nbsp;</p>
+<p>RVHS adopts the <em>Teaching for Understanding </em>(TfU) curriculum framework
-student understanding.
-The design of RV's Cognitive-Interest Development Curriculum is based on the TfU framework and teachers collaborate with experts from the Harvard Graduate School of Education to develop, test and refine our pedagogies for effective teaching.</p>
+from the Harvard Graduate School of Education to implement the CIDC.</p>
 <h4>RV Flagship Programmes</h4>
 <p>The Special Assistance Plan (SAP) and Construct, Integrate and Differentiate
 (CID) programmes are signature CIDC programmes at RVHS that equip our students'